 Various bins intended for curbside sorting and collection can be combined with the Load Liner II body to create a unit with an even greater degree of on-route separate collection capabilities.

-collection capabilities.
 Pak-Mor's RDG100 Dual Chamber Rear Loader also can handle several container or cart handling systems which are readily available to further increase your versatility.
-As with all of Pak-Mor's Rear and profitability, focus on Pak-Mor's RDG 100 Dual Chamber Rear Loaders.

 As with all of Pak-Mor's Rear Loader family, the RDG100 Dual Chamber Rear Loader is designed around the same performance-proven concepts that keep us an industry leader.
-If you envision a change in your waste collection business that gives you more versatility
+If you envision a change in your wriste collection business that gives you more versatility and profitability, focus on Pak-Mor's RDG100 Dual Chamber Rear Loaders.